 Jude and I had been to Flinders Island once before and our experience that time had been quite different.
 Stormy weather, sleepless nights, dragging anchor, rocks astern.
 This time we lashed Banyandah to a stout mooring provided by Garth, Lady Barron’s helpful Harbour Master, then under a quiet azure sky we chucked our loaded rucksacks into Little Red and rowed ashore seeking new adventures.

-Breathing heavily along Lady Barron’s Esplanade, the weight of our sacks were soon bushwhacked by the blue channels of Franklin Sound serenely dotted by blanched granite islands splashed with red lichen.
+Breathing like Puffing-Billy along Lady Barron’s Esplanade, the weight of our sacks was soon bushwhacked by the blue channels of Franklin Sound serenely dotted by blanched granite islands splashed with red lichen.
 All was silent.
 Not a soul in sight.
 No life until reaching four corners and finding the road out of town encumbered by sedans and 4WDs haphazardly parked next to the Memorial Hall.

 We knew what was up.
 A display of maritime memorabilia was beginning that Saturday morning and the previous day when they were just setting up I promised them a DVD of our Australian Circumnavigation to play on their small screen.